How to Add Page Numbers to PDFs Using C#

 $vbLabelText $csharpLabel

-To explore all metadata options, please visit the IronPDF Headers and Footers Guide.
+To explore all metadata options, visit the IronPDF Headers and Footers Guide.

 Frequently Asked Questions

-How can I add page numbers to a PDF using C#?
+How do I add basic page numbers to a PDF in C#?

-What are the benefits of using placeholder strings in PDF page numbering?
+What placeholder strings are available for page numbering?

-How can I add page numbers to a PDF without affecting the first page?
+Can I add page numbers to existing PDF documents?

 Jordi Bardia